jc3213/download_with_aria2-chromium/README.md

 - Neither `Google Web Store`, nor `Microsoft Store` supports
   - My country has blocked all `Google` services
   - `Google` has a 5$ fee, and `Microsoft` has a $18 fee
-- No i18n support
-  - `i18n.js` has been removed altogether with `fancysettings.js`
-  - No plan to implement i18n support

 # Firefox Quantum